 Sunflower oil is rich in Omega 6.
 As we know, omega oils are essential for anybody, pooch or otherwise, and can only be obtained through food.
-Omega 6, in particular, helps stimulate skin and hair growth, boosts the immune system, promotes heart health, nurtures the reproductive system, and helps maintain normal organ functioning.
+Omega 6, in particular, can help stimulate skin and hair growth, promote a healthy immune response, support a healthy reproductive system, and can help overall health.

 How Much Sunflower Oil Can A Dog Have?